bjpcorp/GTheme/Gramps_Icon_Theme_Guidelines/README.md

 ## Common Filenaming
 Until now, there has not been a standard for naming conventions.
 This resulted in themes which have not worked globally, as individual projects have used different names for the same icon.

-Tango solves this issue with a Standard Icon Naming Specification
+Gramps solves this issue with a Standard Icon Naming Specification

 In the short term, existing KDE and GNOME icons names will be addressed using symlinks.
 We have prepared a script which automatically generates appropriate symlinks for existing naming schemes in GNOME and KDE so that compatibility with current desktop applications will be preserved.

 ## Metainformation
-To make it easier for developers to search for icons in the Tango set, please provide keywords in the icon file.
+To make it easier for developers to search for icons in the Gramps set, please provide keywords in the icon file.
 For example, appropriate keywords for a joystick icon are: controller, joystick, game, gaming, HID.

 For SVG icons, the metainformation is written using the Dublin Core namespace.

 Inkscape users can conveniently enter the data in the document properties (Ctrl+Shift+D).

-FIXME: PNG icons?

 ## Suggested Workflow & Support Files
 While each artist prefers his or her own way of working, here's a suggestion how to create all the needed icon versions with as little effort as possible.

 Start with the vector icon, having an extra 1:1 view to precisely positioned orthogonals.
 Once finished with the SVG icon, render the icon at 22×22 pixels (either as an export from your vector software or as an import in your bitmap editor) and use the results as a starting point.
-Most of the time, all you need to do is to recreate the outline stroke and the inner tango highlight with a 1×1 pixel brush.
+Most of the time, all you need to do is to recreate the outline stroke and the inner Gramps highlight with a 1×1 pixel brush.
 The 16×16 pixel version may start from the SVG as well, but usually the shapes need to be simplified significantly.
 Having the 22×22 pixel version open just for precise color picking is enough.
 Sometimes it's also good to start with a detail of the 22×22 pixel version.
 Here's a few sample videos of a Tango icon creation workflow in Inkscape and GIMP.